vidbina/vidbina.github.io/_drafts/2017-12-02-breaking-down-the-nixos-gui-setup.markdown

 fi
 ```

-:point_right: set `desktopManager` and `windowManager` where `windowManager` is set to the
+:point_right: Set `desktopManager` and `windowManager` where `windowManager` is set to the phrase
-phrase container `sessionType` without the all characters from the beginning
+contained by `sessionType` without the all characters from the beginning
 up to the plus sign while `desktopManager` is set to `sessionType` excluding
 all characters from the end of the phrase up to the plus sign :wink:
 [:octocat:](https://github.com/NixOS/nixpkgs/blob/17.09/nixos/modules/services/x11/display-managers/default.nix#L137-L143)